Industri Kereta Api: History

+In 2001, the company launched its first ever Indonesian built KRL products.
+In 2004, the company exported car bodies to Australia.
+In 2006, the company exported 50 train cars to Bangladesh.
+In 2007, the company signed a production contract for KRDE to be operated in Aceh and Railbus to be operated in Palembang.
+In 2015, the company launched a train air cooler product under the I-COND brand.
+In 2016, the company exported 150 train units to Bangladesh.
+In 2017, the company launched a commuter line to be operated at Soekarno-Hatta Airport.

+In 2018, the company launched an LRT to be operated in Palembang.
+In 2019, the company successfully completed the production of the first LRT Jabodebek series.
+The company also launched an electric bus under the brand name E-Inobus.

+In November 2024, PT INKA (Persero) (INKA) in collaboration with the Bandung Institute of Technology (ITB) will conduct a battery-powered autonomous tram trial on Jalan Slamet Riyadi, Surakarta.
+This activity is part of an artificial intelligence (AI)-based autonomous system development project by the ITB research team, which is applied to INKA-made trams with funding support from the Education Fund Management Institute (LPDP).

+This autonomous tram is designed to operate automatically in mixed traffic environments.
+Various sensors, including cameras, radar, LiDAR, and GNSS, are installed to detect objects in the vicinity, regardless of sunny or rainy weather conditions.
+The information captured by these sensors is processed by artificial intelligence (AI) through embedded computing devices, enabling the tram to make decisions independently.
+The tram is powered by an electric motor supported by a 200 kWh battery, allowing it to travel up to 90 km on a single charge.

 Profile

-INKA Ltd was established in 1981 to serve as the national rail locomotive and rolling stock manufacturer for the Indonesian Railway Company (PT Kereta Api Indonesia (Persero)) in its revenue lines in the islands of Java and Sumatra.
-Its first Madiun Locomotive Plant was converted from a former PJKA steam locomotive overhaul facility.
-Under Suharto's presidency INKA was initiated as part of the national strategic industry, as the basis of a national rail production industry.
-As such, INKA focused on dominating the domestic market and to win competition in the ASEAN region and developing countries.

 INKA has produced or refurbished every batch of KAI's passenger cars, excluding multiple units, since 1985.
-Its production of multiple units began in 1987, when it assembled Rheostatik EMUs from Japan.
-Since then, INKA utilises lightweight stainless steel car bodies and modern AC traction control with VVVF inverters (formerly GTO, now IGBT) for EMU production.
-INKA started producing diesel multiple units in 2007 with orders from Ministry of Transportation for regional and commuter trains.
-INKA has supplied various freight wagons to KAI, most notably the coal transport wagons supporting coal mining industry in Ombilin (West Sumatra) and South Sumatra.
+Its production of multiple units began in 1987 when it assembled Rheostatik EMUs from Japan.
+Since then, INKA has utilized lightweight stainless steel car bodies and modern AC traction control with VVVF inverters (formerly GTO, now IGBT) for EMU production.
+INKA started producing multiple diesel units in 2007 with orders from the Ministry of Transportation for regional and commuter trains.
+INKA has supplied various freight wagons to KAI, most notably the coal transport wagons supporting the coal mining industry in Ombilin (West Sumatra) and South Sumatra.

-In 2019 PT INKA (Persero) cooperated with PT Len Industri (Persero), PT Wijaya Karya (Persero) and PT Kereta Api Indonesia (Persero) to collaborate on business development by forming a consortium of Indonesian Railways Development Incorporated for Africa (IRDIA), targeting African countries.
+In 2019 PT INKA cooperated with PT Len Industri, PT Wijaya Karya, and PT Kereta Api Indonesia to collaborate on business development by forming a consortium of Indonesian Railways Development Incorporated for Africa (IRDIA).

 In addition, INKA Ltd has, together with KAI, established cooperation with Swiss rolling stock manufacture, Stadler Rail established a joint venture to build a rolling stock factory that has specialized facilities for rolling stock crash test and tilt/roll-over test following the International Union of Railways (UIC) standards in Banyuwangi, East Java.
-This cooperation was intended to assist Indonesian government in developing Indonesian transportation system.
+This cooperation was intended to assist the Indonesian government in developing the Indonesian transportation system.